INTERNATIONAL HISTORY

 Oscar Sanchez-Sibony, Red Globalization.
 The Political Economy of the Soviet Cold War from Stalin to Khrushchev, Cambridge UK, Cambridge University Press, 2014

-The learning assessment consists of a final oral test of approximately 45 minutes, which will test the acquisition of knowledge and skills associated with the course through three main questions.
+The learning assessment consists of a final oral exam of approximately 30 minutes, which will test the acquisition of knowledge and skills associated with the course through three main questions.
 Specifically, the three questions will aim to:

-- Test the acquisition of notions related to the general program (events, actors, processes, concepts) from 1918 to 1960 and the ability to communicate them clearly and accurately.
+- Check the acquisition of the notions related to the general program (events, actors, processes, concepts) and the ability to communicate them clearly and accurately.

-- Test the acquisition of notions related to the general program (events, actors, processes, concepts) from 1960 to the present and the ability to communicate them with clarity and accuracy.
+- Test the acquisition of notions and knowledge of different interpretations on the major junctures of U.S.-Soviet relations (events, actors, processes, concepts) and the ability to communicate them with clarity and accuracy.

-- Verify the ability to read the chosen monograph, place its contents in the historical frame of reference, make use of the interpretive tools acquired from the general program, and express critical opinions on the subject of the monograph.
+- Test the ability to read the chosen monograph, to place its contents in the historical frame of reference, to make use of the interpretive tools acquired from the general program, and to express critical opinions on the subject of the monograph(s).

-Lectures and individual study of recommended readings and of the material uploaded on moodle by the teacher.
-The lectures are mainly frontal lectures, with use of slides and multimedia material.
-During each meeting, adequate time will be dedicated to the discussion of the topics at issue, with active participation by the students.
+Lectures and individual study of the recommended readings and material uploaded on moodle by the lecturer.
+Lectures are mainly face-to-face lectures, with use of slides and multimedia materials.
+In each lecture, adequate space will be devoted to class discussion of the topics covered, with active participation of the class.
+Although the course does not require mandatory attendance, attendance is strongly encouraged.
+A dedicated forum and specific materials, as well as specific assessment activities, will be made available on Moodle for students with enrollment code "701".

 Italian